No internship in construction, QS or engineering? What to do instead

 Your CV will look more impressive if you include details about your site visits, industry talks and mock-projects (write about what you’ve learned from them).
 You can also use these opportunities to start to build a network (see below for tips on how to do this).

 Try to build up a relationship with industry professionals.
-When at talks, ask the speakers follow-up questions and contact them (via email or social media) to say how much you got out of their talk.
-While they probably won’t be able to offer you a job, they might offer you advice.
+When at talks and events, ask the speakers follow-up questions and contact them (via email or social media) to say how much you got out of their talk and ask them for careers advice.
+Even if you don’t get a job offer out of it, you are likely to find their tips valuable.

-Squeeze skills from your non-industry work experience to add to your graduate CV
+7. Squeeze skills from your general work experience to add to your graduate CV